 Earlier models of MV Agusta had Bosch braking systems.
 Continental is the vendor for the cornering ABS systems though.

-Suzuki motorcycles with an IMU
+Suzuki Motorcycles with an IMU

 Suzuki DL1050 V-Strom 1050 DE large RHS static